 The Drug List includes the drugs covered under Medicare Part D. In addition to the drugs covered by Medicare, some prescription drugs are covered for you under your Medicaid benefits.
-The Drug List tells you how to find out about your Medicaid drug coverage.
+For more information about your Medicaid drug coverage, contact the New York State Medicaid Pharmacy clinical call center at 1-877-309-9493 or visit the website at www.health.ny.gov/health.care/medicaid/program/pharmacy.htm.